6LchHDMbAAAAAGPRKfV4mVX9FPM_gdroO62T7nWA

 • 80 grit sandpaper

-• Plenty of clean cotton rags or microfiber towels
+• Clean cotton rags or microfiber towels

 • Propspeed Application Kit (PSAP4KIT)